-Yet so many people who try meal planning fail… Badly.
+Yet so many people who try planning meals fail… Badly.

 It’s not too surprising really.
 I’ve been there.
 Sometimes it can be overwhelming planning life down to such specific detail.
 Not all of us are great with strict routines and schedules.

 I’m a spontaneous person, so planning ahead with things such as weekly meal plans was a big adjustment.
-So I learned how to simplify meal planning to suit our household.
+So I learned how to simplify the meal planning process to suit our household.

 Why Meal Planning Is Not Working For You